grootran/Aqara-Advanced-Lighting/README.md

 **Dashboard card** -- A custom Lovelace card that puts your favorite presets on any dashboard.
 Configure one or more light entities, and the card displays compatible favorited presets as tappable buttons with thumbnails.
 Supports compact mode, configurable grid columns, preset name labels, user-preset highlighting, and real-time activation status.
 Add it from any dashboard via "Add Card" > search "Aqara Advanced Lighting Presets".

-**Music sync mode** -- Dynamic lighting scenes can respond to music via an ESP32 microphone running on-device FFT analysis and beat detection.
-Colors advance on beats or flow continuously with amplitude.
+**Music sync mode** -- Dynamic lighting scenes and effects can respond to music via an ESP32 microphone running on-device FFT analysis and beat detection.
+Scene colors advance on beats or flow continuously with amplitude, effect speed and brightness are synced to music.
 Adjustable sensitivity, transition speed, and brightness response.
 Runtime sensitivity slider for tuning while a scene is running.
-Works alongside T1 Strip on-device audio sync.
+Can work alongside T1 Strip on-device audio sync.
 See the [audio-reactive setup guide](docs/audio-reactive-setup.md).

 **Automations** -- 21 service actions, 22 device triggers, 8 device conditions, REST API trigger endpoint, light group support with automatic entity expansion, and multi-instance routing.